Robie is a big fan of healthy life styles with a positive attitude. She also loves gardening, a passion passed on by her

 - Spatial Orientation

-Spatial memory refers to memory for information that has to do with space and directions, such as the geographical layout of your hometown or the interior of a friend's house.
+It refers to remembering information that has to do with space and directions, such as the geographical layout of your hometown or the interior of a house.

 We use spatial strategy when we build mental maps using associations between landmarks to help us determine where we are, but it also helps us plan how to get somewhere, and finding shortcuts to our destinations.